-WPI’s coursework-based MS degree in biochemistry can be designed as a full-time or part-time program for targeted, in-depth investigations in advanced topics in modern biochemistry.
+WPI’s coursework-based master’s in biochemistry is a part-time program designed for targeted, in-depth investigations in advanced topics in modern biochemistry.
 Our flexible plan of study and individualized advising helps you tailor the program to your interests and career goals.

 You can choose a thesis option, consisting of high-level original research, or a non-thesis option with additional coursework.
 Hands-on research and lab work will also be an integral component of many of your courses.

 Research for the Biochemistry Master’s Program

 Chemistry research in the Burdette group occurs at the interface of synthesis, metal ion homeostasis & signaling, cell biology and photochemistry.
 The group is developing molecular tools that will facilitate efforts to map cellular metal ion signaling pathways, and understand the pathologies of neurodegenerative diseases.
 Of particular interest is the development of photocaged complexes that are capable of releasing zinc in a light-dependent manner in biological systems.
 These tools are designed and synthesized to optimize the temporal and spatial control of zinc release.

 Our research focus is to combine biochemical and biophysical techniques to investigate the structure and function of two classes of membrane proteins.
 In the first instance, we are investigating the mechanism of a zinc transporter, hZIP4.
 This protein has been implicated in the initiation and progression of pancreatic cancer.
 Despite the central role of this protein in cellular homeostasis, the mechanism of cation transport is not well understood.
 Secondly, we have been investigating the molecular determinants that help to define the functionality of opsin proteins.